Help your child discover the amazing things their body can do

 Adolescence and new activities

 Like any other hobby, sport and self-esteem are closely linked.
 But, it can be a struggle for children to find an accessible physical activity that interests them, especially if the only examples of exercise they see are ultra marathons or Olympic weightlifting.
 But they don’t have to be a sports captain or prima ballerina to feel the benefits of being active – they just need to find an activity they enjoy that gets their body moving.
-Research by the Women’s Sport and Fitness Foundation showed girls often reject activities they previously enjoyed during adolescence.
+Girls often reject activities they previously enjoyed during adolescence.
 However, as this is a time when their self-esteem is likely to be fragile, continuing with an activity they love, or trying something new could give their confidence a much-needed boost.